 - Optional: sliced celery for crunch

-- Cook chicken breasts to temperature and let cool completely.
+- Cook chicken breasts to 165 degrees and let cool completely.

 - Bring a large pot of salted water to boil.
 Once boiling, add pasta to water and cook for about 9 minutes until ‘al dente.’
 Drain and let cool completely.

 - Once chicken and pasta are cooled, shred chicken breasts with a knife and fork.
 Place shredded chicken in a large mixing or serving bowl.